IMPORTANT NOTICE: this program has been cancelled until further notice.

 You will receive several certifications for the completion of this program, including an applied certificate in Production Line Welding and an applied certificate in Carpentry, both from Saskatchewan Polytechnic, and First Aid/CPR/AED and Fall Protection certifications.

 Graduates of the program may receive credit towards an apprenticeship.
 Your applied certificate in Carpentry may give you credit for Level 1 technical training and 600 hours technical training time credit toward a Carpenter apprenticeship, while your applied certificate in Production Line Welding may give you 240 hours of technical training time credit toward a Welder apprenticeship.
 Credits are determined provided that you meet the academic and timeline requirements set by the Saskatchewan Apprenticeship and Trade Certification Commission.
 You will also have the opportunity to take the Canadian Welding Bureau (CWB) test before you graduate (at an additional cost).

 As a graduate of this program, you will have the skillset to begin a career in the construction industry including, but not limited to, tiny home development, residential, industrial and recreational construction and/or renovations, and maintenance positions in a variety of organizations, such as school boards, health districts and mining operations.
-You may also continue working towards running your own business or pursuing additional training in the construction trades.
+You may also continue with apprenticeship and earn your journeypersons in one of the construction trades.

 The construction industry is one of the principal drivers of economic growth and employment in the province.
 In 2016, the average annual salary for full-time carpenters was $50,700 and the average salary for construction trades helpers and labourers was $45,500, according to the Saskatchewan Ministry of the Economy.
 Employees may earn more or less depending on their employer, location, size of company, apprenticeship training, experience and hours worked.